krovs/oscp-writeups/docs/HTB Academy/ad1.md

 INFO[0429] Starting tunnel to NT AUTHORITY\SYSTEM@WEB-WIN01 (005056944a6b)
 ```

-Perform a ping sweep to discover more hosts.
+Perform a ping sweep to discover additional hosts.

 ```shell
 $ fping -a -g 172.16.6.1 172.16.6.254 2>/dev/null